marmelab/ra-supabase/packages/ra-supabase-core/README.md

 });
 ```

-Similarly `supabaseAuthProvider` supports an optional function to call when we need to [get permissions](https://marmelab.com/react-admin/Authentication.html#get-permissions) .
-Here's an example that fetches the user permissions from a `userPermissions` table.
-You can use permissions via the [`usePermissions`](https://marmelab.com/react-admin/usePermissions.html) hook.
+The `supabaseAuthProvider` supports an optional [`getpermissions`](https://marmelab.com/react-admin/Authentication.html#get-permissions) method that allows you to fetch user permissions.
+Here's an example that fetches user permissions from a `userPermissions` table.
+You can then use the [`usePermissions`](https://marmelab.com/react-admin/usePermissions.html) hook to retrieve them later.

 ```jsx
 // in authProvider.js